theMK2k/Media-Hoarder/DONE.md

 OK  -> fetch Countries from https://www.imdb.com/search/title/ and provide as list OK  -> Auto set region by user's localization setting?

+## Investigate an "AND" filter
+OK - how would SQL queries look?
+OK -> save AND filter setting alongside the filters themselves

 ## Show Scan-Progress in Taskbar
 - see: https://www.electronjs.org/docs/tutorial/progress-bar